DataDog/documentation/content/tracing/setup/java.md

 ## JMX Metrics

 Datadog's Java Tracer provides support for 'in-process' JMX metrics collection.
-This can be enabled with `jmxfetch.enabled` configuration parameter.
-Additional JMX metrics can be configured using configuration files that are passed to `jmxfetch.metrics-configs`.
+This is enabled with `jmxfetch.enabled` configuration parameter.
+Additional JMX metrics are configured using configuration files that are passed to `jmxfetch.metrics-configs`.
 Contents of those configuration files is equivalent of contents of `conf` section for external jmxfetch.
 See [JMX Integration][7] for further details on configuration.
-By default JMX metrics collection when enabled monitors JVM heap memory, thread count, and garbage collection.
-Use it in conjunction with APM for an even broader view into your Java app's performance.
+By default JMX metrics collection-when enabled-monitors JVM heap memory, thread count, and garbage collection.
+Use it in conjunction with APM for an even broader view into your Java application's performance.

 ## Performance